machinezone/cobra/README.md

   --help     Show this message and exit.

 Commands:
-  admin         Run admin commands. health        Health check init          Setup cobra monitor       Monitor cobra publish       Publish to a channel run           Run the cobra server secret        Generate secrets used for authentication... subscribe     Subscribe to a channel (with redis) ws_subscribe  Publish to a channel
+  admin            Run admin commands. health           Health check init             Setup cobra monitor          Monitor cobra publish          Publish to a channel run              Run the cobra server redis_subscribe  Subscribe to a channel (with redis) subscribe        Subscribe to a channel secret           Generate secrets used for authentication...
 ```

 To run the server use `cobra run`.
 You can run a health-check against the server with `cobra health`.